webmapper/cartiqo-documentation/README.md

 ###### `road_number`

 Dutch road number classification if available.
-Like A roads and N road numbers.
+Like A-roads and N-road numbers.
 These roads often contain a name and a number, so this can be used for double labeling.

 ------------------------------------------------------